 We both liked going to Mickey’s.
 It catered to varied tastes, with a pool table, and a dance floor.
 I came to play pool.
 Jayne came to dance.
 We got married six weeks later.

 Our first Christmas together was in those six weeks, and it was the day we decided to get married.

 Jayne said it was a good day to visit her friend Cliff.
 She drove us 60 miles to Eastern Long Island.
 We chatted on the ride out, but all she said about Cliff was, “You’ll see.”

 Cliff owned and managed “Elm Air.”
 He had a plane reserved for Jayne.
 She rented a Cessna 152 from Cliff, and flew us to Martha’s Vineyard.

 Martha’s Vineyard was wildly appealing, although wildly impractical.
 Neither of us had ever been there before.
 So we chose a modest goal for our trip: Lunch.

 We had our choice of taxis after we landed.
 But all the drivers laughed when we said that we wanted Lunch.

 “You can’t eat anywhere without a reservation, and you can’t get a reservation on Christmas.”

 Jayne seemed resigned to a long wait, but I recognized this as an opportunity.
 I excused myself, and got around the line, and into the restaurant, by asking for the bathroom.
-I had worked as a waiter, and I had an idea.
+Years of experience as a waiter, gave me an idea.
 I looked around, and found a busboy who did not seem very busy.
 I said, “Tell the waiter you work for to come speak to me, and I will give each of you something when he arrives.”

 The defining moment came after we sat at our table.
 We looked at each other and we knew.
 We got married three weeks later.

 Jayne and I flew together many times.
 She enjoyed torturing me by turning the engine off, and asking:

 “How long can I wait before I have to turn it on?“